Eldercare's position on aged care matters

 Eldercare promotes an environment that focuses on person-centred, restraint-free strategies, rather than medication, to assist residents that are experiencing serious agitation or distress.

-Eldercare is committed to ensuring that all sites maintain full accreditation with the Aged Care Quality and Safety Commission and has a strong compliance program across the organisation.
+Eldercare is committed to ensuring that all our aged care homes maintain full accreditation with the Aged Care Quality & Safety Commission.
+Eldercare has a strong compliance program across the organisation.

 Eldercare is committed to creating a service culture where consumers are actively involved in the decisions that impact their health and wellbeing outcomes.
 Eldercare has a consumer engagement strategy and plan in place.